pramilapandey/bike-share-data-analysis/README.md

 ```

-I used tableau public to create visualization showing the weekly and monthly ridership patterns of both the casual and rider members.
+I used tableau public to create a visualization showing the weekly and monthly ridership patterns of both the casual and rider members.

 The  tableau visualization with a side by side bar chart categorizing monthly ridership by rider type depicts that for both casual and member riders, _ridership peaked around July and hit the lowest at February_ before rebounding up sharply.
-Also, July and August seems to have received more casual riders than the member riders indicating that July and August can be an ideal month to do any marketing campaigns or programs to convert casual riders into member riders.
+Also, July and August seem to have received more casual riders than the member riders indicating that July and August can be an ideal month to do any marketing campaigns or programs to convert casual riders into member riders.
 The observations of ridership trends throughout the year indicate a seasonal pattern in cyclistic bike usage.
 It is more common for both members and casual riders to choose to ride in the summer months, when the weather is nice and the days are long and avoiding it in the cold winter and snowy months.

 **Calculating rides by rider type and day of a week:**

 The query below is used to calculate the weekly traffic of ridership of both rider types.
-I used two methods for this calculation in postgresql with first method being using in-built filter in average function in postgresql and another method being using having clause to filter member_casual column and using inner join to join two queries.
+I used two methods for this calculation in postgresql with the first method being using an in-built filter in the average function in postgresql and another method being using a clause to filter member_casual columns and using inner join to join two queries.

 **Calculating rides by rider type and day of a week:**